flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

 arguments of a **printf** command.
 For examples, see: [code snippet](../../printf?&.md#using_printf_inside_of_awk). \</div\>

-Unlike other documentations, I don\'t want to redirect you to the manual page for the `printf()` C function family.
+Unlike other documentations, I don't want to redirect you to the manual page for the `printf()` C function family.
 However, if you\'re more experienced, that should be the most detailed description for the format strings and modifiers.